grimme-lab/xtb_docs/source/CENSO_docs/censo_extensive_keywords.rst

 .. hint::

-   If you want to use a functional unknown to CENSO with a dispersion correction, you might want to use the template system to add a dispersion correction to the inputs.
+   If you want to use a functional unknown to CENSO, you might want to set the func to dummy and use a template file for configuration.

 .. _censo_bs: